NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     ``--camera-position-weight``, which is a soft constraint.
 See :numref:`ba_cam_constraints` for details.

+--camera-position-uncertainty-power <double (default: 16.0)>
+    A higher value makes the cost function rise more steeply when ``--camera-position-uncertainty`` is close to being violated.
+This is an advanced option.
+The default should be good enough.

 --propagate-errors
     Propagate the errors from the input cameras to the triangulated points for all pairs of match points, and produce a report having